curiousmaster/pm3build/README.md

 ## Description
 This is a build wrapper for RRG's Proxmark3 repository (https://github.com/RfidResearchGroup/proxmark3).

-I wanted a quick way to build the latest Proxmark3 code on any new Linux system without having to remember what I had to do to set up a build environement.
+I wanted a quick way to build the latest Proxmark3 code on any new Linux system without having to remember what I had to do to set up a build environment.
 Since I have different versions of Proxmark3 (easy, RDV4), plus that I wanted to easily change between different standalone modules, I wanted to have an easy way to alter the build parameters.

 ## Quick howto
 1) Clone this repo